The Ultimate Guide to the Comfort Zone: What It Is and How to Break Free

 - Emotionally stable

-It’s the space where things feel known and manageable, even if they’re not perfect.
+It’s the space where things feel known and manageable, even when they’re not perfect.

 It includes: